 Many autistics are upset about people telling them how they should behave, think and feel.
 They are upset that everyone eagerly intrudes on them and their world.
 They are upset that they have been rejected, bullied and trodden upon by the Neurotypicals.
-Years of pain and endurance has manifested in many angry words like “don’t you pity us” and “don’t you dare make us normal“.
+Years of pain and endurance has manifested in many angry words like “don’t you dare pity us” and “don’t you dare make us normal“.

-These angry people then formed angry organizations to spread their message.
+These angry people then formed angry organisations to spread their message.
 Yet anger only makes more anger, bringing people further from each other.
 No one has made peace with anger.
 No one has brought acceptance with quarrels disguised as debates.

-I have no right to tell autistics not to be angry, because I was one myself.
+I have no right to tell autistics not to be angry because I was one myself.
 I just hope that when some autistics have enough of being angry, they will find this article and read it.
 And perhaps they will forgive the Neurotypicals after they experience the other side of the story.

 We as autistics may not know that the way we behave makes great demands for the Neurotypicals to accommodate to us, just as the way the Neurotypicals behave imposes great demands on us.
-When we realize these, it may well be our turn to seek the forgiveness of Neurotypicals.
+When we realise these, it may well be our turn to seek the forgiveness of Neurotypicals.

 One of the greatest revelations after reconnecting with my instincts is that I can perceive autistics from the “other side”.
 This made it obvious to me why I was rejected socially and why I was treated so badly in the past.
 If I have not had the experience of autism, I would probably have done the same to someone like myself.
-With this in mind, I can no longer condemn their behavior and had no choice but to forgive them.
+With this in mind, I can no longer condemn their behaviour and had no choice but to forgive them.